Yellow group — STARTING WITH NEWSPAPER NAMES

 Why is “HERALDRY” in the Yellow group?

-the study of coats of arms and other symbols
+the study of coats of arms and family crests, referencing the Herald newspaper

 Pro tip: Tap each section to reveal answers one at a time.
 If you just need a gentle hint, get the connection hint for May 2, 2026 #1055